dayseanm04/Hospital-Network-Design-Project/setup/08-Configure-IP-for-Distribution-Switches-to-HS-CORE-R1.md

 | DSW1 | Gi1/1/1 | HS-CORE-R1 Gi2/0 | `no switchport` | 10.255.0.2 /30 | to HS-CORE-R1 |
 | DSW2 | Gi1/1/1 | HS-CORE-R1 Gi3/0 | `no switchport` | 10.255.0.6 /30 | to HS-CORE-R1 |

+### 📌 Important:

+On the multilayer switches (DSW1&DSW2), use `no switchport` command so the interface becomes Layer 3.